haggqvist459/AOEM_MGE_TS/README.md

 - [x] Add same fade in effect on all pages
 - [x] Rename CalculatorContainer and -Header to Section-
 - [x] Add sliding effects to calculators
-- [ ] Re-work Day 5 to similar style as Day 3
+- [x] Re-work Day 5 to similar style as Day 3
+  - [ ] Implement delete troop for day five remaining
 - [ ] Update day three gathering title, set it to 'Gathering Troops' or similar
 - [ ] Re-evaluate index files, remove exports for internal functions.